 As temperatures rise, some seasonal cues that insects use to predict changes in their environment, like photoperiod, may remain relatively consistent as warm growing seasons begin earlier and end later.
 Longer growing seasons will decouple the predictions of environmental cues and seasonal changes.
 The environmental cues that previously signaled the end of the growing season will begin to underestimate the end of the growing season.
 Those insects that adjust to these underestimated predictions either by evolutionary adaptations or those with phenotypic plasticity in their response to these shifting environmental cues could win as climate changes.

 The pitcher plant mosquito, Wyeomii smithii, illustrates how expanding growing seasons can lead to evolutionary changes in the timing of diapause initiation and termination within populations over time.
-Pitcher plant mosquitos spend their entire pre-adult life growing in the water-filled leaves of pitcher plants.
+Pitcher plant mosquitos spend their entire pre-adult life in the water-filled leaves of pitcher plants.
 These mosquitos inhabit temperate regions as far south as the Gulf of Mexico and as far north as northern Canada.
 Across this wide latitudinal range, these insects experience their longest growing seasons at the southern end of their range and increasingly shorter growing seasons at more northern latitudes.
 At the end of the warm growing season, photoperiod gets shorter.
 Once photoperiod drops below a genetically determined number of light hours, larvae perceive that cue and these larvae enter into the larval diapause developmental trajectory.
 Critical photoperiod is the number of light hours required to induce diapause in 50% of a population.
 In W. smithii critical photoperiod for diapause induction is highly heritable.
 Bradshaw and Holzapfel (2001) sampled several populations of W. smithii larvae from latitudes between Florida and Canada in the years 1972, 1988, 1993 and 1996 and reared in a common garden laboratory setting under strict environmental control.
 Populations collected in 1972 and 1996 were exposed to incrementally different photoperiods to determine their critical photoperiod (Bradshaw and Holzapfel 2001).
 In 1972, the critical photoperiod of larvae populations collected at 50°N, averaged 15.79 hours while the critical photoperiod of larvae populations collected in 1996 at the same latitude averaged 15.19 hours.
 Because of the rigor with which these experiments were conducted and the highly heritable nature of diapause genotype within this species, these results suggest the populations collected in 1996 have evolved and are now genetically different than those collected in 1972.
 These northern mosquitoes, on average, are delaying diapause by approximately 9 days and this shift correlates with the average increase in the number of warmer days experienced in this region (Bale and Hayward 2010).
 Delayed diapause initiation could be evolutionary adaptive.
 For these insects, warmer temperatures are indirectly responsible for the increased availability of environmental resources these insects need to grow and develop.
 The mosquitoes that delay diapause initiation could access those resources and continue to grow, develop, and reproduce for an additional 9 days.

 These studies of diapause adaptation through critical photoperiod shifts in W. smithii provide one example of how some insects could adjust to the increase in the number of warmer days, and longer growing seasons through genetic adaptation as temperatures increase.
 For some insects, these warmer temperatures and warmer growing seasons increases the duration of available resources.
 Those insects that can adjust to these longer growing seasons without compromising the protection of diapause could be characterized as winners as climate changes.